microsoft/scFM-dataselection/README.md

 Jupyter notebooks that produce each of the figures (after running all model evaluations) are in the `plotting` directory.

 ## Questions and Feedback

+If you have any questions, or find any issues with the code, please open an issue in this repository.
+We also welcome any contributions to the code - be sure to checkout the Contributing section below.

-For questions or concerns with this project, please contact [Alan DenAdel](mailto:alan_denadel@brown.edu), [Ava Amini](mailto:ava.amini@microsoft.com), or [Lorin Crawford](mailto:lcrawford@microsoft.com).
+If you have questions or concerns with this project and do not want to create an issue, please contact [Alan DenAdel](mailto:alan_denadel@brown.edu), [Ava Amini](mailto:ava.amini@microsoft.com), or [Lorin Crawford](mailto:lcrawford@microsoft.com).
 Any feedback on the software, manuscript, and tutorials is appreciated.

 ## Relevant Citations